 Note: Google passwords must adhere to the name and password guidelines.

 - Have the user sign in to their Google Account with their new password.
 Any subsequent Active Directory password changes are automatically synced to Google by GSPS.

-To ensure that your users change their passwords in Active Directory:
+To ensure your users change their passwords in Active Directory:

 Step 1: Do not turn on non-admin password recovery

 Make sure non-admin password recovery is not turned on.
 Learn more

 Step 2: Instruct users to change their Windows password

-- Use Google Sites to create an internal webpage that instructs users to change their Microsoft Windows password instead of their Google password.
+- Use Google Sites to create an internal webpage with instructions on how users can change their Microsoft Windows® password instead of their Google password.

 - Copy the URL of the page.